Skip to main content

 "Consent Management" is the first building block of unified tagging methods across all Piano products.

-You will be able to control the data collected and the cookies placed, according to the different legislations you refer to.
+You will be able to control the data collected, according to the different regulations you refer to.
 All in one place for all your Piano products.

 In other words, it allows you to customize your tagging thanks to a precise management of the different measurement parameters (events and properties sent, trackers used, ...), in compliance with the regulations in force.